agrosner/DBFlow/README.md

 ## Configuration

+Due to this library using a custom maven repo, to speed up build times when using this library, you should run in `--offline` mode except for when updating dependencies.
+To enable this setting in Android Studio, ensure its checked in:
+`Preferences->Build,Executor,Deployment->Build Tools->Gradle->Offline Work`

 We need to configure the ```FlowManager``` properly.
 Instead of passing in a ```Context``` wherever it is used, we hold onto the ```Application``` context instead and reference it.